SESSIONS Lectures and Workshops

 2 hrs

-Stainless steel crowns placement in deciduous teeth (Hall technique).
+Dr Mamta Thadani Hands-On Stainless steel crowns placement in deciduous teeth (Hall technique).

 1. Introduce participants to the Hall Technique, a minimally invasive method for managing carious primary molars using preformed stainless-steel crowns without local anesthesia, tooth preparation, or caries removal.